cloudfoundry/community/toc/rfc/rfc-draft-ipv6-dual-stack-for-cf.md

 routing-api and tcp-router need to be verified, and if necessary extended, to support IPv6 addresses in addition to IPv4 addresses.

+### cf-deployment

+There shall be an (experimental) opsfile that enables IPv6 / dual stack support.
+This opsfile shall be updated, as new components add support for dual stack networking.

+This opsfile should also be used in a new validation pipeline that tests the current state of cf-deployment with dual stack enabled.

 ### General IPv6 / Dual Stack Communication Support

 Daemons providing endpoints (HTTP(s) or others), shall support listening on IPv4 and IPv6 sockets.